oigbokwe73/AzureSQLDB-Api-Service/README.md

 4. **Deployment**:
    - Deploy your functions to the Azure environment.
 You can use CI/CD pipelines using tools like Azure DevOps or GitHub Actions for automated deployments.

-By following these steps, you'll have a serverless API in Azure that uses Service Bus as a mediator to process data and store it in an SQL Database.
-This architecture ensures decoupling between data ingestion and processing, adding a layer of resilience and scalability to your solution.

 ## Appplication Setting